 The ParkSense Warning screen will only be displayed if Sound and Display is selected from the Customer - Programmable Features section of the Uconnect System.
 Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.

-The ParkSense Warning screen is located within the DID.
+The ParkSense Warning screen is located within the instrument cluster display.
 It provides visual warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
-Refer to "Driver Information Display (DID)" for further information.
+Refer to "Instrument Cluster Display" for further information.

 ParkSense Display